barnabwhy/Barnab.AutoBalance/README.md

 `autobal_threshold` : Integer, Default=2, How many more players one team must have over the other before any players are moved to the other team

-`autobal_debug` : Boolean, Default=0, Whether to enable debug mode (skips checks for lobby and incompatible modes,
+`autobal_debug` : Boolean, Default=0, Whether to enable debug mode (skips checks for lobby and incompatible modes, as well as whether the threshold is met).
+I wouldn't recommend enabling this